Merges

 START TRANSACTION;

-Merge can produce errors that need to be addressed before a transaction is
+Merge can produce errors that need to be addressed before a transaction is\

 committed.
-Opening a transaction allows these errors to be resolved by the
+Opening a transaction allows these errors to be resolved by the\

 automatically rolled back and any merged tables will be reset.

-The two errors that merge can produce are conflicts and constraint-violations.
+The two errors that merge can produce are conflicts and constraint-violations.\

-If either error exists post-merge, the conflicts
+If either error exists post-merge, the `conflicts` column will be set to `1`:

 +--------------+-----------+